WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

   }

   /* For creature statblocks within range (start and end must be specified), don't show a background.
-Used for the appendix creatures */ .phb:nth-of-type(n+0):nth-of-type(-n+100) hr+section blockquote {
+Used for the appendix creatures !!
+Disabled to test appendix with standard statblock appearance */
+  /*
+  .phb:nth-of-type(n+0):nth-of-type(-n+100) hr+section blockquote {
     background: none;
     border: none;